Board Members 2021-2022

 1st Vice President: Kent Cutkomp

-Kent Cutkomp is a co-founder of IGGP and frequent moderator of IGGP partner calls both in English and in German.
-I was chair of the committee that developed the initial structure for the partnership.
-I was co-chair of the first IGGP conference held in Minneapolis.
-I lived several years in Bavaria and Austria and speak German fluently.
-I am a long-time Germanic Genealogy Society board member and past president of GGS, currently serving as program chair along with many other volunteer roles.
-My goal for IGGP is to continue to help organizations and individuals make connections, on a society level, on a personal level as well as promoting more research success.
+Kent Cutkomp is a co-founder of IGGP and frequent moderator of IGGP partner calls.
+He was chair of the committee that developed the initial structure for the partnership and was co-chair of the first IGGP conference held in Minneapolis.
+Kent lived for several years in Bavaria and Austria and speaks German fluently.
+He Is past president of the Germanic Genealogy Society and currently serves as program chair among other volunteer activities.

 2nd Vice President: Dirk Weissleder